Never Leave Me Alone

-"Never Leave Me Alone" is a song by American singer-songwriter Nate Dogg, featuring vocals from rapper Snoop Dogg.
+"Never Leave Me Alone" is a song by American rapper Nate Dogg, featuring vocals from fellow rapper Snoop Doggy Dogg.
 The song is the first single released from Nate Dogg's debut studio album G-Funk Classics, Vol. 1 & 2 (1998), and contains an interpolation of the 1972 song "Where Is the Love", written by Ralph MacDonald and William Salter, and recorded by Roberta Flack and Donny Hathaway.
 The song was produced by Kurupt and executive produced by Suge Knight.

+The song contains background vocals by Nate Dogg and Val Young.

 Commercial performance

 "Never Leave Me Alone" debuted at number 50 on the United States Billboard Hot 100 chart dated November 9, 1996.
 Internationally the song peaked at number two in New Zealand Recorded Music NZ chart and has been certified platinum in the country.

 Music video

 The song's official music video depicts Nate Dogg arrested and confined to prison where he tries to maintain a relationship with his wife and young son.
 Snoop Doggy Dogg also appears in the video during his verse.
+The music video was released in October 1996.
 The video later served as inspiration for the music video for 50 Cent's 2003 single 21 Questions, which featured Nate Dogg.